 While this method says something about your prior knowledge and incorporates additional uncertainty about exogenous features, it doesn’t actually give you a good sense for what influences your uncertainty nor does it increase your confidence in the model.
 Even with more advanced Monte Carlo methods, such as Markov Chain Monte Carlo (MCMC), the downside is that the models are largely required to be parametric — as in, have a set of tunable parameters that can be varied.

 However, at Novi, we often build nonparametric models that make predictions via localized averages across a collection of wells or well segments that naturally constrains production to replicate real-world examples.
 To account for Novi’s highly accurate nonparametric models, we require a technique for prediction band computation that is generalizable to a range of model types.

 Why don’t we use Bootstrap Methods?

-For some complex models, the cost of fitting a single model may not be exorbitant and the results may be stable when resampling, so it might make sense to bootstrap your way to an uncertainty quantification with 1000 bootstrapped models; however, if you’re not careful you could easily start to confuse an abundance of data for an abundance of information.
+For some complex models, the operating costs of fitting a single model may not be exorbitant and the results may be stable when resampling, so it might make sense to bootstrap your way to an uncertainty quantification with 1000 bootstrapped models; however, if you’re not careful you could easily start to confuse an abundance of engineering data for an abundance of information.